eventbrite/javascript/react/README.md

 ### Private helper methods

 JavaScript doesn't (yet) have a mechanism for declaring a method as `private`, which would only allow the class to call the method.
-As a quick signal that a React component method helper is private prefix it with underscore (`_`):
+As a quick signal that a React component method helper is private, prefix it with an underscore (`_`):

 ```js
 // good